HL7/davinci-pct/input/pagecontent/StructureDefinition-davinci-pct-aeob-intro.md

 <h4 class="x_MsoNormal">Notes on Fields</h4>
 <ul>
 <li class="x_MsoNormal">.created: .created values convey the date and time the estimate was calculated, based on what was known about the state of the member’s benefits and accumulators for a given benefit period/plan year at that point in time (the .created date and time). </li>
+<li class="x_MsoNormal">The gfeReference Extension is used to point to the GFE Bundle for which the originating GFE is contained.
+This along with the .claim.identifier can be used to identify the originating GFE this AEOB addresses.
+Note that it is common for there to be a one-to-one relationship between an AEOB and a GFE, however, this is not always the case.</li>

 <li>.benefitPeriod: .benefitPeriod values convey the term of benefits (a.k.a. "plan year") that the benefits used to calculate the estimate were based on. </li>

 <ul>